 The Mathematics Department at UCC is dedicated to finding the best class to help you to be successful.
 Besides a placement test, there are several placement tools available.

 What help is available for math students at UCC?

 UCC offers the following:

 - small class size

 - free tutoring on a drop in basis

-- availability of instructional videos and computer programs
+- instructional videos and computer programs

 Dee Winn - Contact